 Citizen Endo

 Purpose: The goal of the Citizen Endo project is to bridge the gap between what endometriosis patients actually experience and how doctors characterize the disease.
 As such, we aim to phenotype endometriosis according to patient's reports of their disease.
 This will help identify different sub-types of endometriosis.
-Researchers have already found that there is more than one phenotype of endometriosis by looking at histological samples from excised lesions, but these phenotypes do no correlate with disease stage or symptom severity.
+Researchers have already found that there is more than one phenotype of endometriosis by looking at histological samples from excised lesions, but these phenotypes do not correlate with disease stage or symptom severity.
 Through our app Phendo, a research and self-management smartphone app for endometriosis patients to self-track their symptoms, we collect data on how patients experience the disease day to day.
 With this data we can begin to identify similar groups of patients based on shared signs and symptoms.
 Having this information will ultimately enable better understanding of the disease and identifying more precise treatment and self-management strategies for women with endometriosis.
 More information can be found here.

 Contact: